DataDog/integrations-core/powerdns_recursor/README.md

 ```
 webserver=yes
 api-key=changeme            # only available since ver 4.0
 webserver-readonly=yes      # default no
 # webserver-port=8081       # default 8082
 # webserver-address=0.0.0.0 # default 127.0.0.1
 ```

 If you're running pdns_recursor 3.x, prepend `experimental-` to these option names, e.g. `experimental-webserver=yes`.

-If you're running pdns_recursor >= 4.1, simply set an `api-key` in the recursor config.
+If you're running pdns_recursor >= 4.1, only set `api-key` in the recursor config.

 Restart the recursor to enable the statistics API.